developerruhul/frontend-checklist/README.md

 # My journey to becoming a Frontend Web Developer

+A complete Roadmap to becoming a frontend develoepr based on [this article](https://medium.com/tech-tajawal/modern-frontend-developer-in-2018-4c2072fa2b9c).

 > ## Write articles and teach others every single thing you learn.
-So for example after learning about Eslint, write an article saying -> what is eslint and how to set it up / how does it work - a beginner's look.
+For example after learning about Eslint, write an article saying -> what is eslint and how to set it up / how does it work?

+---

 ## PHASE 1: THE BASICS